gavinsimpson/gratia/README.md

 # schoenberg

-The *schoenburg* package for R provides ggplot-based graphics and useful functions for GAMs fitted using the mgcv package.
+The *schoenberg* package for R provides ggplot-based graphics and useful functions for GAMs fitted using the mgcv package.

 ## Build status